 Around this time, I also started having conversations with myself and a select few people around my identity.
 It felt I was living a lie - both to other people and to myself.
 I thought coming out would help ease some of my problems, but then someone said that there was so much going on in my life; coming out would just add to this.
 This comment really stayed with me and consequently I didn’t come out for a while.

 After having social and mental health support a few years back I started having these conversations again.
 A nurse commented that while coming out might not make everything drastically better, me being comfortable in myself was very important.
-With the right supportive environment, I slowly came out, which felt great - I never thought something as simple as pronouns would make me so happy!
-After been out for a few months, I changed all my documents and started receiving specific support.
+With the right supportive environment, I slowly came out, which felt great.
+I never thought something as simple as pronouns would make me so happy!
+After being out for a few months, I changed all my documents and started receiving specific support.

 Everyone’s got a place in the world they belong, it’s just about finding it.